RMARCANDETTI29/dalepay-privacy/README.md

 During beta testing:
 - Limited user data is collected
-- Maximum account balance: $50 USD
+- Maximum account balance: No Limit
-- Maximum transaction: $20 USD
+- Maximum transaction: No Limit
 - Data is handled with the same security standards

 ## Cryptocurrency Disclaimer